Xiaomi Redmi Pro

 Smart mode changes the smoothness of your skin, its tone, and slims down your face in just the right parts.
 If that’s not enough, Pro mode puts you in control of all three aspects.
 The results are good, and Smart mode prevents that awful plastic look that sometimes comes with beauty modes, to the point where it could be used without feeling like a fraud.

-The dual camera on the Redmi Pro is a solid reason to buy the phone, and the selfie cam a pleasant bonus.
+The dual camera on the Redmi Pro is a solid reason to

 Screen and software